-IMPROVE YOR EYES

-For 10c stamps or coin

-A high-grade exercise and

-massage method that quickly

-strengthens and beautifies
+IMPROVE YOR EYES For 10c stamps or coin A high-grade exercise and massage method that quickly strengthens and beautifies

-Also a most beneficial

-system of exercises that will

-improve the muscles of the

-temples and sides of face,

-thereby facilitating mastication and vocal pronunciation.

-Completely illustrated.
-Entirely without apparatus.

-MUSCLE BUILDER A steel spring exerciser and chest expander, with a complete course of twenty-four selected exercises for developing all the muscles of the body.
+MUSCLE BUILDER A steel spring exercises and chest expander, with a complete course of twenty-four selected exercises for developing all the nuscles of the body.
 It is equal to any \$3.00 exerciser.
 My price for a short time only, \$1.00.
 Prof. ANTHONY BARKER 4190 Barker Bidg., 110 W. 42d St., N. Y.